-Step 1: Clear aligner consultationFirst and foremost, you need to make sure that you’re a candidate for wearing clear aligners.
-Difficult orthodontic misalignments, such as crossbite or underbite, do not qualify for clear aligner treatment.
-The most complicated orthodontic movements always require braces, sometimes in conjunction with tooth extraction or even jaw surgery.
-To see if you’re a candidate for clear aligner therapy, schedule a consultation with a local orthodontist or dentist who offers teeth aligner treatment near you today.
+The first step is to make sure that you’re actually a good candidate for wearing clear aligners.
+Difficult orthodontic misalignments, such as a crossbite or underbite, do not qualify for clear aligner treatment.
+The most complicated orthodontic movements always require braces, sometimes in conjunction with tooth extraction, palatal expansion, or even jaw surgery.
+Schedule a consultation with a local dentist orthodontist to see if you’re a candidate for clear aligner therapy or if you need to wear braces.

-Step 2: Clearance to begin orthodontic treatmentThe next step is to make sure that your teeth and gums are healthy enough to handle aligner therapy.
-Placing clear aligners on teeth with cavities or gums suffering from gingivitis is dangerous and risky.
-Starting any type of orthodontic treatment without proper clearance from your dentist can cause irreversible harm to your mouth.
-Orthodontic clearance involves a thorough exam of your teeth and gum, a dental cleaning and fixing all essential underlying conditions.
-Once cleared, you’re set to start your aligner treatment right away!
+The next step is to make sure that your teeth and gums are healthy and strong enough to handle clear aligner therapy.
+Placing clear aligners on teeth with cavities or gum disease is dangerous and risky.
+You should always obtain clearance prior to starting any type of orthodontic treatment.
+This involves a thorough examination of your teeth and gums, probably a dental cleaning if you are due one, and fixing all essential underlying dental conditions.
+Once cleared, you’re set to start your clear aligner treatment immediately.

-Step 3: Dental recordsTo begin your clear aligner treatment, your dentist or orthodontist must obtain necessary dental records.
-The most important dental record for clear aligner therapy are moldings of your upper and lower teeth.
-These moldings are used to communicate your teeth shape, size and form with the dental laboratory.
-Teeth moldings are obtained either by taking impressions of your teeth with putty or scanning your teeth using sophisticated intraoral scanners.
-Additional dental records may include photos of your facial profile, teeth photos, X-rays and your bite relationship.
-Your dentist or orthodontist will decide which preliminary information is required for each case.
-Obtaining dental records is easy and quick.
-It only takes about half-an-hour to an hour to obtain your dental records for clear aligner treatment.
+Your dentist or orthodontist must obtain necessary dental records to start your clear aligner treatment.
+The most important dental record are moldings or digital impressions of your upper and lower teeth.
+These are used to communicate your teeth shape, size, and position with the dental laboratory.
+Your dentist will either take impressions of your teeth using putty or scan your teeth using an intraoral scanner.
+Additional dental records may include photos, necessary X-rays, and bite relationship.
+Obtaining dental records is easy and quick and usually takes about half-an-hour to an hour.

 Once your doctor has obtained all necessary dental records, he or she will send them to the laboratory.
-The lab technician will scan your dental records, including all impressions, scans, photos, bite, etc. into the computer.
-They will follow your doctor’s prescription to design a 3D animation of your projected teeth movement.
-Many factors are taken into consideration to give you the best end results, for instance:
+The lab technician will scan these records into the computer.
+They will follow your doctor’s prescription to design a 3D animation of your projected tooth movement.
+There are many factors which must be taken into consideration to give you the best end results:

 - What is your primary concern regarding your smile?

-- Does your midline, canine or molar teeth require correction?
+- Does your midline, canine, or molar teeth require correction?